josdejong/mathjs/docs/datatypes/complex_numbers.md

 Returns a string representation of the complex number, formatted as `a + bi` where `a` is the real part and `b` the imaginary part.

-### complex.significant(complex)
+### complex.compare(a: complex, b: complex)

-Returns the significant part of the complex number, as the value of the real/imaginary part relative to the given argument.
+Returns the comparision result of the complex number, similar to [compare](../reference/functions/compare.md).